 Lumpectomy (Partial Mastectomy)

 Your surgeon removes the tumor along with some of the breast tissue surrounding it.
-You'll most likely need radiation treatments afterward.
+You may need radiation treatments afterward.

 Lymph Node Surgery

 An important part of breast cancer surgery involves checking the lymph nodes to see if the cancer has spread.
 The doctor usually does this at the time of the original surgery, but they can also do it later.
 There are two main types of lymph node surgery for breast cancer:

 - Axillary lymph node dissection (ALND).
 The surgeon takes out about 10 to 20 lymph nodes from under the arm.
 Those get checked for cancer.

 - Sentinel lymph node biopsy.
 The surgeon finds and removes the lymph node where the breast cancer would most likely have spread first.
 This surgery is less likely to cause lymphedema, or swelling in the arm, than an ALND.